 Shop for local lace.

-There’s a small lace museum on the island, so if the craft interests you, consider adding a stop there to your trip to Burano from Venice!
+There’s a small lace museum on the island (you can find it on Piazza Galuppi), so if the craft interests you, consider adding a stop there to your trip to Burano from Venice.

 Eat some delicious seafood.